Lexivity/Jul-spelet/README.md

 Sarah: "Oh, it looks like a bakery or is that a café?"

 (): "Looks to be a café"

+In not to long we reach the school grounds...

+We part ways to get to our own lockers and classes...
 __Next -> School

 ______________________________________________________